qzind/qz-print/README.md

 qz-print
 ========

-Free browser applet for sending documents and raw commands to a printer.
+Browser plugin for sending documents and raw commands to a printer or attached device.

 ##Getting Started
   * See our [Getting Started](../../wiki/getting-started) guide.